ericktruter/train-departure-screen/README.md

 # UK train departure screen - Forked from chrishutchinson
 Original - https://github.com/chrishutchinson/train-departure-screen

+I have modified Chris Hutchinson version of the code to rahter use the Huxley 2 cross-platform JSON proxy for the GB railway Live Departure Boards.
+It is using their demo server comes with zero guarantees of uptime.
+It can (and regularly does) go down or break.

 > Python script to display replica real-time UK railway station departure screens for SSD13xx devices

 ## Sample output